HomeAirline LoyaltyDelta SkyMilesDelta makes earning elite status more expensive & adds new choice benefits

 Delta makes earning elite status more expensive & adds new choice benefits

-In the miles & points world, it’s often a bad sign when you read of a loyalty program saying that it is “enhancing” benefits as no one running any of the major loyalty programs appears to know what that word means.
+In the miles & points world, it’s often a bad sign when you read of a loyalty program announcing that it is “enhancing” benefits, as no one running any of the major loyalty programs appears to know what that word means.

 Delta increases the minimum spend thresholds for Medallion status